BIG WINS: Portable Bags ₦50m Endorsement Deal with Obi Cubana's Odogwu Bitters

 Popular Nigerian artist, Portable (Zazu zeh) keeps proving his haters wrong despite the controversial thoughts about him from fans.

-The singer has signed an endorsement deal with Nigeria’s billionaire businessman, Obi Cubana as the ambassador for Odogwu Bitters.
+The singer has signed an endorsement deal with Nigeria’s billionaire businessman, Obi Cubana, as the ambassador for Odogwu Bitters.
 Odogwu Bitters is a new herbal alcoholic drink owned by Obi Cubana.

 Portable took his Instagram page to share the good news …